 Business subscribers can utilize the brand kit feature to upload customizable editing styles such as your brand’s color, font, logo and scene.
 These styles will then be saved and available for you to apply on future videos you make with Vimeo Create.

 To select the customizable editing styles—look for the paintbrush icon in the storyboard and the editor.

 Sharing & Publishing

 If you like the way your preview looks, you can upload it to your Vimeo account by clicking “Add to Videos” from the preview page, or “Save” on the quick menu through your Drafts section.
 You will be given the option to edit your title, and you'll also be prompted to select a privacy ("Anyone can see this video" or "Only I can see this video") before initiating the upload.
 After your video is finished transcoding, it will appear in your Video Manager.

 What is the final resolution of the created video?
 Even though you can upload different types of media, we strive to create the highest quality video that we can.
 For example, if you have several high-resolution images and a short video that is 480p, then the final resolution will still be 720p.
 All the stock videos available for selection and in custom templates are 1080p.

 The draft of your video will not disappear after you publish the video to Vimeo.
 You will be able to continue editing the draft and publish new versions of the video.
 This will not replace the existing video.
 Each time you publish a draft, a new video will be uploaded to your Vimeo account.

 You can manage your drafts from your Vimeo account.
-Here you can go to a preview, edit a draft, save to Vimeo, make a copy, edit the name, and delete.
+Here you can go to preview, edit a draft, save your video to Vimeo, make a copy, edit the name, and delete.